 Note

-I uploaded images for medals to an OrgChart folder of a SiteAssets document library, but you can use any other location.
-Do not forget to update the path to the image in the CSS style according to your location.
+We uploaded images for medals to an OrgChart folder of a SiteAssets document library, but you can use any other location.
+Don’t forget to specify the correct path to the image in the CSS style.

-It is enough to add the medal to an Org Chart box:
+This is sufficient to add the medal to an Org Chart box:

-On this step, I showed how to add HTML elements to boxes dynamically.
-In my case, it was an image of the gold medal.
-I showed the part of script and CSS styles for the gold medal only, but you can find complete script on the next step.
+In this section, we showed how to add HTML elements (in this case, an image of a gold medal) to boxes dynamically.
+We showed the script portion and CSS styles for the gold medal only.
+You can find the complete script in the next section.

-If you don’t know how to do it, read official documentation from Microsoft:
+If you don’t know how to do it, refer to official documentation from Microsoft:

 /*Set position for all medals*/